OthankQ/100-days-of-code/r1-log.md

 ### R3D22

 For more HTML and CSS practice, started making a copy of mint.com's webpage.
 This time focusing on 'mobile first' and making it responsive.

+### R3D23

+Still continuing with the page cloning.
+Created the card component.
+As a JS practice, started building a JS template engine to understand what React or any other frameworks are doing behind the scene.